How to scale self-hosted Prefect

 2. **Create an IAM policy** with `rds-db:connect` permission and attach it to your IAM user/role.

-3. **Enable experimental plugins and IAM authentication**:
+3. **Enable plugins and IAM authentication**:

 ```bash theme={null}

-export PREFECT_EXPERIMENTS_PLUGINS_ENABLED=true
+export PREFECT_PLUGINS_ENABLED=true

 export PREFECT_INTEGRATIONS_AWS_RDS_IAM_ENABLED=true